 Working with dogs has given Heather so many amazing opportunities including working with her staff and clients to train over 60 dogs for Sony Pictures, The 12 dogs of Christmas: Great Puppy Rescue.
 She has always continued her rescue roots by fostering and adopting out over 2,000 dogs since 1995.
 She has a soft spot in her heart and home for older or disabled dogs, including adopting many dogs over 10 years old, several blind dogs, and even adopting a 2-legged dog from a rescue she worked with while in Taiwan!

 In Oct of 2014 Heather became a new mother to a beautiful little girl!
 Heather hopes to raise her daughter with the same love and empathy of animals she has.
-When not at K9 Lifeline, she is spending time at her home, The Canine and Cattle Ranch.
-She owns several Belgian Draft horses, a goat, and Mini Scottish Highlander steer, a Mini Zebu/Longhorn cow and a Texas Longhorn that she has trained to ride!
+When not at K9 Lifeline, she is spending time at her home, The Canine, Cattle and Camel Ranch.
+She owns several horses, a goat, and Mini Scottish Highlander steer, a Texas Longhorn that she has trained to ride, and 2 camels!
 She always loves being a student and working with these animals and her students, clients and staff gives her that opportunity.

 She strives to always keep up to date with the most innovative methods of working with dogs and people by attending workshops and seminars across the country.
 She is also an accomplished teacher and offers many opportunities for trainers and those wanting to become trainers.
 Including a long running Shadow Program and workshops at K9 Lifeline and around the world.
 She teaches throughout the country and internationally.
-Heather has been trained in many aspects of working with dogs and adjusts the training to match each dog and client.
+Heather has been trained in many aspects of working with dogs and she and her staff adjust the training to match each dog and client.

 The K9 Lifeline Team